Ocean Accounts

 What are Ocean Accounts?

-Ocean accounts provide a systematic framework for organizing and presenting statistics about ocean and coastal ecosystems, their condition, the services they provide, and the human activities that depend on and affect them.
+They provide a systematic framework for organising and presenting statistics about ocean and coastal ecosystems – their condition, the services they provide, and the human activities that depend on and affect them.

 Based on the System of Environmental-Economic Accounting (SEEA), ocean accounts enable countries to better understand the connections between their ocean economy and ocean health, supporting evidence-based policy decisions for sustainable ocean management.